Barbecue Pork Chops

-Grilled BBQ Pork Chops start with a brine that keeps them juicy, not dried out!
-A delicious dinner for any day of the week or for your next BBQ.
-A quick brine helps to keep these bone-in pork chops tender and juicy!
+These tasty Barbecue Pork Chops start with a brine that keeps them juicy and never dried out!
+A delicious dinner for any day of the week or for your next party or cook out.
+You can make these pork chops on the grill or in the oven so you can enjoy them all year long.

 Pair these chops with some Oven Roasted Corn and our famous Classic Potato Salad for a fun summer dinner!